-Many such apps have come under the spotlight for predatory behaviour, which includes harassing, abusing, and threatening borrowers for repayment.
+Many such apps have come under the spotlight for predatory behaviour, including harassing, abusing, and threatening borrowers for repayment.

-In November 2019, Google introduced a new developer policy, which mandated that apps that offer loans with a repayment period of less than 60 days would not be allowed on the Play Store.
+In November 2019, Google introduced a new developer policy, which mandated that apps that offer loans with a repayment period of fewer than 60 days would not be allowed on the Play Store.

 It also asked loan apps to disclose the maximum and minimum period of repayment, the interest rates plus fees, and the total cost of the loan.

 On scrutiny of 750 apps on Google Play Store, only 90 of them provide their office address.
-The remaining 660 apps don’t provide any office addresses!
+The remaining 660 apps don’t offer any office addresses!

-It would be easy for Google to mandate an address that exists in Google Maps as a precondition for uploading loan apps, which could make it harder for fly-by-night operators.
+It would be easy for Google to mandate an address in Google Maps as a precondition for uploading loan apps, making it harder for fly-by-night operators.

-Although RBI has mandated that online lending be regulated, there is a clear, “lack of supervision” when it comes to lending apps.
+Although RBI has mandated that online lending be regulated, there is a clear “lack of supervision” when lending apps.

 “There are fair code practices that have been laid down, but there is no one to monitor if these practices are being followed.